Selfing syndrome

 Selfing syndrome refers to plants that are autogamous and display a complex of characteristics associated with self-pollination.
-The term was first coined by Adrien Sicard and Michael Lenhard in 2011, but was first described in detail by Charles Darwin in his book “The Effects of Cross and Self Fertilisation in the Vegetable Kingdom” (1876), making note that the flowers of self-fertilizing plants are typically smaller and have little distance between reproductive organs.
+The term was coined by Adrien Sicard and Michael Lenhard in 2011, but was first described in detail by Charles Darwin in his book “The Effects of Cross and Self Fertilisation in the Vegetable Kingdom” (1876), making note that the flowers of self-fertilizing plants are typically smaller and have little distance between reproductive organs.

 Characteristics

 Plants that exhibit selfing syndrome typically possess reduced pigmentation and flower size, reduced herkogamy, and the lack of reward for pollinators.
 Differences between outcrossing species versus selfing species can be clearly distinguished in plants such as Collinsia grandiflora, an outcrossing species, and the selfing species Collinsia parviflora.